 Many Network administrators at times get tangled in the conceptual difference of Load Balancing and Load Sharing.
-Prima facie, both may be thought of as one of the same things, however as we drill down, the terms tend to differ.
+Prima facie, both may be thought of as one of the same things, as they both serve the purpose of load distribution.
+However as we drill down, the terms tend to differ.

 So let’s differentiate how both Load Balancing and Load Sharing concepts differ from each other and where are they used.

-While Load Balancing utilises round-robin or maximum connections etc. to distribute traffic, Load sharing 1st splits the traffic based on source or destination IP/Mac address etc. and then distributes traffic across links.
+- While Load Balancing utilizes round-robin or maximum connections etc. to distribute traffic, Load sharing 1st splits the traffic based on source or destination IP/Mac address etc. and then distributes traffic across links.

 Related – F5 Big-IP Load Balancing Methods